zzhang82/web422/notes/week02.md

 ## WEB422 Week 2 Notes

-The theme for the next week or more is to continue to build client-side browser-based JavaScript skills, using long-established libraries such as jQuery (continued coverage), Moment.js and Lodash.
+The theme for the next week or more is to continue to build client-side, browser-based development skills, using long-established libraries such as jQuery (continued coverage), Moment.js and Lodash.

 We will also be introducing at SASS as a powerful and widely adopted CSS preprocessor / extension language.